cmdruid/crypto-sessions/README.md

 The goal of this project is to demo the use of private/public key pairs for user authentication, rather than session cookies or passwords.

-The advantage of this approach is that you do not have to mess with managing session cookies, tokens or passwords, which can burden a new project.
-All users are authenticated in real-time via cryptograhy.
+The advantage of this approach is that user authentication is done in real-time.
+On-boarding is immediate and registration can be optional (though spam / sybil attacks are still an issue).

 The disadvantage of this approach is that key management is now pushed into the hands of the user / client, which is a much different paradigm.
 Browsers handle this responsibility poorly (XSS attacks anyone?), and the loss / leaking of passwords is still an issue.